G-Agalya/Web-Based-Compiler/README.md

 # 🌐 HTML, CSS & JavaScript Online Compiler

 This project is a **web-based online compiler** that allows users to write, edit, and run HTML, CSS, and JavaScript code directly in the browser.
-Built using only **HTML, CSS, and Vanilla JavaScript**, it provides an easy and lightweight environment for testing and experimenting with front-end code without the need for any external tools, servers, or APIs.
+Built using only **HTML, CSS, and JavaScript**, it provides an easy and lightweight environment for testing and experimenting with front-end code without the need for any external tools, servers, or APIs.

 The compiler consists of three editor panels where users can write HTML, CSS, and JavaScript separately.
 A **preview section** displays the live output of the written code inside an embedded iframe.
 The interface also includes **Run** and **Clear** buttons for better control.
 The **Run button** compiles the code and displays the output, while the **Clear button** resets all editors and the preview area.
 In addition, the editor supports **real-time rendering**, so any change in the code is immediately reflected in the output.